Why Every Vote Matters — The Elections Decided By A Single Vote (Or A Little More)

 1998: A Massachusetts state House GOP primary race ended in a tie after more than 1,700 ballots were cast.
 The winner was determined by a judge.

 1996: South Dakota Democrat John McIntyre led Republican Hal Wick by just four votes out of almost 8,400 for a state legislative seat.
 A subsequent recount showed Wick the winner — by just one vote, 4,192 to 4,191.
-But the state Supreme Court ruled that one ballot for Wick was invalid due to an over-vote, resulting in a tie.
+But the state Supreme Court ruled that one ballot for Wick was invalid because of an overvote, resulting in a tie.
 Wick eventually won, because the tie was broken by the state legislature, which went for Wick, 46-20.

-1994: A Wyoming state House seat ended in a 1,941-to-1,941-vote tie on Election Day.
+1994: A Wyoming state House seat ended in a 1,941-to-1,941 tie on Election Day.
 The tie was broken, live on NBC's Today show, with the secretary of state pulling a pingpong ball with the winning candidate's name on it out of the governor's hat.
-The winner went on later to be speaker of the state House.
+The winner went on to become speaker of the state House.

 1991: A Virginia state House seat was determined by one vote out of almost 13,000 cast.